After booking your coastal trip to visit Spain it’s normal to think about Spain’s beach etiquette.

 Commandment #10: Bring normal clothes and extra towels

 Since you can’t enter private restaurants with just your bathing suit on, it’s a good idea to bring a change of normal clothes if you are going to the beach for the day.

 You can also consider bringing extra towels so you can dry off sooner.
 If you going to be nude in any way, having an extra towel might help you feel more covered up or comfortable.

 Spain beach etiquette

-I hope you enjoyed reading about Spain beach etiquette.
-This article has taught you everything you need to know on mannerisms and what to expect.
+I hope you enjoyed reading about Spain’s beach etiquette.
+This article has taught you everything you need to know about mannerisms and what to expect.
 When preparing for your Spain trip, make sure you check out:

-And if you try going topless or nude, i’m more than confident you will feel more confident and liberated after.
-I encourage you to love your body more and consider to forget your own social stigmas of what others may or may not like to see.
+And if you try going topless or nude, I’m more than confident you will feel more confident and liberated after.
+I encourage you to love your body more and consider forgetting your own social stigmas of what others may or may not like to see.

 Vamonos a la playa! (let’s go to the beach) Have you ever gone to a beach in Spain?